pancsta/asyncmachine-go/pkg/states/README.md

 ## Extending States

-The purpose of this package is to share reusable states, but inheriting a definition isn't enough.
+The purpose of this package is to share reusable schemas, but inheriting a full schema isn't enough.
 States can also be extended on relations-level using helpers from `states_utils.go` (generated), although sometimes it's better to override a state (eg Ready).